Security concerns prompted shut down of public access to White House fence

+This restriction will not require any construction, and existing security measures will be enforced more strictly.
+However, a higher fence around the White House was approved earlier this year and construction is slated to begin next year.
 Since 2015, the sidewalk and public lawn between the White House's south fence and E Street Northwest had already been closed daily from 11 p.m. to 6 a.m. due to past security breaches.
 There have been multiple trespassing incidents on the White House lawn.
 Last month, a man jumped the White House fence.
 He was able to spend 17 minutes on White House property, getting close enough to look through the windows and rattle the door handle.

 The sidewalk bordering the South Lawn is a popular photography spot for tourists.
 With Secret Service's new security measures, tourists will have to take photos 25 yards further away than usual.